 The committee for 2013-2014 was elected on 3 April at our AGM.
 You can see brief biographies and some of their ideas for the coming year here.

 What did the Society set out to achieve and how well did we do in the past year?
-Download our Annual review 2012 here.
+Download our Annual report and accounts 2013 here.

 How we make decisions